-When you’re a jetsetter, food is one of the most amazing parts of the trip (at least for me anyway.)
+When you’re a jet setter, food is one of the most amazing parts of the trip (at least for me anyway.)
 But, when you’re constantly bopping around from place to place there’s a lot of obstacles that can end up making us sick, messing up our beach bodies, or just simply a waste of time or money when we could be sinking our teeth into something that actually is worth writing home about.
-Although sampling new savory dishes is an exciting adventure, there’s some basic guidelines that you should stick to in order to make the best out of your eating and drinking while on-the-go.
+Although sampling new savory dishes is an exciting adventure, there are some basic guidelines that you should stick to in order to make the best out of your eating and drinking while on-the-go.
+Below we’re going to take a look at 7 foods to avoid while traveling!

 Tap Water/Ice Cubes

 For me, buffets are my kryptonite.
-It’s hard for me to see a table filled to the brim with unlimited General Tsos, fried rice, and that weird chicken on a stick without caving in and pigging out hardcore.
+It’s hard for me to see a table filled to the brim with unlimited General Tso’s, fried rice, and that weird chicken on a stick without caving in and pigging out hardcore.
 When I’m traveling the urge to indulge is a million times more extreme.
-Instead, opt for a high protein meal that will help you avoid those late night cravings that lead you to on the dangerous road heading to Pizza City late at night.
+Instead, opt for a high protein meal that will help you avoid those late-night cravings that lead you to on the dangerous road heading to Pizza City late at night.
+Those late-night snacking sessions will come back to haunt you.

+This one we’ll give an exception to.
+It’s not actually a food, but it’s still something to avoid.
 Not only is alcohol terrible for your body and can make you just feel like a groggy mess, but it can absolutely sabotage any plans of eating healthy, too.
 If you’re trying to unwind, stick to just one or two drinks.
 Drinking more than that will make you think that ordering a side order of greasy mozzarella sticks makes sense when normally it would definitely be a no-no. Additionally, the dehydration from drinking the hard stuff can make you feel like crud.
+So, take it easy on those wild nights out, you’ll thank me later.

 Restaurant Food ONLY